qtc-de/container-arsenal/README.md

 it harms your system, since user input from the ``car.toml`` file does not get sanitized and is used in ``subprocess`` calls from python.
 I will improve the project in these regards and be happy for each suggestion.
 If you just use the version from this repository without any modifications on the ``car.toml`` file, it should be quite secure, but again: no guarantees!

+*Copyright 2019, Tobias Neitzel and the container-arsenal contributors.*